White Pine Needle Tea Recipe—and 5 More White Pine Remedies

 Specifically here in North America, Native peoples such as the Ojibwa and Chippewa, revered this mighty tree and honored her through the many ways they used her medicine.
 The Eastern White Pine, like so many evergreens, provided important food and medicine in the winter time when many other plants and foods are not available.
 They would use the inner bark, the twigs, the needles, the pollen as well as the pine pitch/resin.

-Now in the modern age, as convenience culture has creeped into our homes, we’ve been taught to look to the local pharmacy for an answer in a plastic bottle when we have a cold or flu, rather than to our neighborhood trees.
+Now, in the modern age, as convenience culture has crept into our homes, we’ve been taught to look to the local pharmacy for an answer in a plastic bottle when we have a cold or flu, rather than to our neighborhood trees.
 Perhaps it can be both.
-The connection to the bountiful medicine of the trees can bring such a comfort and magic to our kitchen and our lives.
+The connection to the bountiful medicine of the trees can bring such comfort and magic to our kitchen and our lives.

 Identifying the White Pine